syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 </tr>
 </table>

-**Method 4: Adding SfSignaturePad dependency package**
+**Method 4: Adding SfSignaturePad Dependency Package**

-In addition, you need to install the 1.68.0 version of [SkiaSharp](https://www.nuget.org/packages/SkiaSharp.Views.Forms/1.68.0) nuget in all projects
+Additionally, you need to install version 1.68.0 of the [SkiaSharp](https://www.nuget.org/packages/SkiaSharp.Views.Forms/1.68.0) NuGet package in all projects.

-N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).
+> Note: For more information on obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

-## Launching the application on each platform with SfSignaturePad
+## Launching the Application on Each Platform with SfSignaturePad

-To use the Signature Pad in an application, each platform requires some additional configurations.
-The configurations vary from platform to platform and is discussed in the following sections:
+To use the SignaturePad in an application, each platform requires specific configurations.
+These configurations vary by platform and are discussed in the following sections:

-N> If you are adding the references from toolbox, this step is not needed.
+> Note: If you add references from the toolbox, this step is not needed.

 ### iOS

-To launch the [`SfSignaturePad`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.SignaturePad.SfSignaturePad.html) in iOS, call the `SfSignaturePadRenderer.Init()` in the `FinishedLaunching` method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.
+To launch the [`SfSignaturePad`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.SignaturePad.SfSignaturePad.html) on iOS, call `SfSignaturePadRenderer.Init()` in the `FinishedLaunching` method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before `LoadApplication` is called, as demonstrated in the following code sample.

 {% highlight C# %}